Keeping Quiet by Pablo Neruda: Summary & Question Answer

 Would not harm whales

-And the man gathering slat
+And the man gathering salt

 Would look at his hurt hands.'